nextflow-io/nextflow/docs/basic.rst

         file "sequences.txt" into sequences_ch

         """
-        blastdbcmd -db ${params.db} -entry_batch ${top_hits} > sequences.txt
+        blastdbcmd -db $db -entry_batch $top_hits > sequences.txt
         """
     }

 The above example defines two processes.
 Their execution order is not determined by the fact that the ``blastSearch`` process comes before ``extractTopHits`` in the script (it could also be written the other way around).

-Instead, because the first process defines the channel ``top_hits_ch`` in its output declarations, and the process ``extractTopHits`` defines the channel in its input declaration, a communication link in established.
+Instead, because the first process defines the channel ``top_hits_ch`` in its output declarations, and the process ``extractTopHits`` defines the channel in its input declaration, a communication link is established.

 This linking via the channels means that `extractTopHits` is waiting for the output of `blastSearch`, and then runs `reactively` when the channel has contents.

 ..
 TODO describe that both processes are launched at the same time